|

 about higher love in a world that has become profane.
 Each poem

-is a lesson and a gift." – Diane Frank.
+is a lesson and a gift." – Diane Frank. author's

 |